-Data analysis often have two kind of results:
+Data analysis often has two kinds of results:

 - Machine to machine result.
 Your output is being parsed by another system.
 No need for drawing here.

 - Visualization.
 A human being will interpret a graphical result.

 For visualization, you will output a JSON, which will be parsed and processed by your favorite chart/graph library, sometimes embedded in advanced dataviz solution, such as Grafana, Kibana, Jupyter, Zeppelin…

 Sounds good.
 The limit of this approach is the number of data point.
 As long as you remain reasonable, your browser will handle the load of parsing a 100k of data point to plot lines + axis + …